wp-plugins/wordpress-csv-importer/readme.txt

 = When was Wordpress CSV Importer Beta released? = This plugins development begun at the end of 2011 and the Beta was released June 2012.

+= Is Wordpress CSV Importer well supported? =
+Yes, the plugin will be supported for many years and has a dedicated website.

+= Will you make changes to the plugin to suit my needs? = We note every request on a "To Do" list and we intend to keep working through the list every week.
+If your needs are more urgent we can be hired.
+It is mainly Ryan Bayne who handles the more intense requests when clients have deadlines, something we take very serious.

+= Will development continue for this plugin? =
+Our To Do list for Wordpress CSV Importer is already extensive.
+Ideas, requests and requirements for new web technology will keep us busy until 2014.
+This is why the plugins interface has so many screens and offers the ability to hide features not wanted.

+= Why are the features on so many different plugin screens? = Long term plans for the development of Wordpress CSV Importer will add an endless list of new features.
+Not only do all the form fields and buttons need to be tidy but every feature and ability has to be offered without assumption.
+Meaning users must be able to configure them or opt out of using them or use defaults.
+Users have that choice and flexability which is not offered in all plugins.
+The entire plugin offers a sandbox approach, especially for those who know a little PHP and can customise it even further.
+The sandbox approach assumes nothing and is expressed on an interface that does not push users through a linear step by step process.

 == Screenshots ==

 1. Start by creating a Data Import Job and import your CSV files data to a new database table created by Wordpress CSV Importer.
 We have the potential here to import to existing tables and more.